thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 }
 {% endhighlight %}

-To make things clear: `appInjector` doesn't configure the instances that will be injected.
+To make things clear: `bindings` doesn't configure the instances that will be injected.
 It creates a child injector's binding recipes.
+As mentioned earlier, we can also configure the visibility of our bindings, to be even more specific which component can inject what.
+E.g. the `viewBindings` property allows to make dependencies only available for a component's view, but not it's children.
+We're going to cover that in another article.

 ## Conclusion

 The new dependency injection system in Angular solves all the problems that we have with the current DI in Angular 1.
 No name collisions anymore.
-Dependencies can be injected synchronous or asynchronous.
 It's an isolated component of the framework that can be used as standalone system, without Angular 2 itself.
-And we finally have proper factories.

-I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), <s>you can find the slides [here](http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/)</s>.
+I gave a talk about that topic at [JSConf Budapest 2015](http://jsconfbp.com), <s>you can find the slides <a href="http://pascalprecht.github.io/slides/dependency-injection-for-future-generations/">here</a></s>.
 An updated version of the slide deck is [here](http://pascalprecht.github.io/slides/di-in-angular-2/#/).
 I would like to thank [Merrick](http://twitter.com/iammerrick) for letting me use some ideas of his talk at ng-vegas, and [Vojta](http://twitter.com/vojtajina) who built the original version of the new dependency injection system for Angular 2.